Yes, it does!

-Recently I traveled to Oslo for a couple of days.
-My aim was to meet people involved in startups in Norway, get to know their ideas for business, the need for software development and what is the market’s approach to working with teams from Poland.
+Recently, I've traveled to Oslo for a couple of days.
+My aim was to meet people involved in startups in Norway, get to know their ideas for businesses, the need for software development, and what is the market’s approach towards working with teams from Poland.

-I need to admit that people are positive, hardworking and open to help.
-First of all the Norwegian approach to startup development is very reasonable - start locally, aim globally.
-Organizations such as Innovation Norway try to activate and assist in the development of small businesses and also want to point global approach for achieving goals.
+First of all, Norwegian approach to startup development is very reasonable - start locally, aim globally.
+Organizations such as Innovation Norway try to activate and assist in the development of small businesses and also want to emphasize global approach to achieving goals.

-But let’s start from the beginning - from the point of view of a Norwegian startup.
+But let’s get back to the beginning - from the point of view of a Norwegian startup.

 Software development for startups